-Shortlisted for the Women's Prize for Fiction.
+Shortlisted for the Women's Prize for Fiction

-Powerfully told from an all-female perspective, in A Thousand Ships, classicist and author of Divine Might, Natalie Haynes retells the story of the Trojan War – putting the women, girls and goddesses at the centre of the story.
+From a powerful all-female perspective, in A Thousand Ships, classicist and author of Divine Might, Natalie Haynes retells the story of the Trojan War – putting the women, girls and goddesses at the centre of the story.

-For fans of Madeline Miller's The Song of Achilles and Pat Barker's The Silence of the Girls.
+Perfect for fans of Madeline Miller's The Song of Achilles and Pat Barker's The Silence of the Girls.

 This was never the story of one woman, or two.
 It was the story of them all . . .